 - Health insurance is mandatory for international students in the U.S. Click here for information about Carson-Newman’s Health Insurance.

 - All international students will be charged each semester for student health insurance.
 It will automatically be included in your bill at the beginning of the semester.
-Cost per month is approximately $132.00.
+Cost per semester is approximately $744.00.

 Know About Employment

 - An F-1 student is legally eligible for on-campus employment with verification from their DSO (Designated School Official) in the Office of International Admissions.

 - Students may not work more than 20 hours per week during the semester, but may work up to 40 hours per week during school breaks and summers.